laat-stack/tfcb_2025/homeworks/homework02/README.md

 Complete the interactive tutorial.

-_Did you hit any points of frustration, and if so, how could we improve the material to avoid that frustration?_
+_I did not encounter any points of frustration.
+The interactive tutorial was well explained, and it moved at a speed where I was able to follow along without getting lost_

 ## Problem 1